The HFS CrashPlan Cloud Backup Service

 macOS

 CrashPlan is supported on both Intel and Apple Silicon processors on systems running currently supported versions of macOS.
-Currently these are Ventura, Monterey and Big Sur.
+Currently these are Sequoia, Sonoma and Ventura.

-CrashPlan is known to still work on Catalina, Mojave and High Sierra and the last supported version (which is branded as Code42) can be installed on these using the HFS Hub.
+CrashPlan is also known to still work on Mojave and High Sierra and the last supported version (which is branded as Code42) can be installed on these using the HFS Hub.

 Linux

 As always Linux is more complicated due to the enormous number and variety of distributions some of which are more similar to each other than others.
-In common with other vendors (including IBM with Spectrum Protect) CrashPlan officially support only certain 64-bit distributions which are Ubuntu long term support versions and Red Hat Enterprise Linux (RHEL), both of these for still supported versions of the distribution.
-Currently this is Ubuntu 18.04, 20.04 and 22.04 and RHEL 7, 8 and 9.
+In common with other vendors (including IBM with Storage Protect) CrashPlan officially support only certain 64-bit distributions which are Ubuntu long term support versions and Red Hat Enterprise Linux (RHEL), both of these for still supported versions of the distribution.
+Currently this is Ubuntu 20.04, 22.04 and 24.04 and RHEL 8 and 9.
 As regards other distributions:

-• Distributions that are RHEL clones such as CentOS, AlmaLinux, Rocky Linux are likely to work
+• Distributions that are based on RHEL such as CentOS, AlmaLinux, Rocky Linux are likely to work

 • Distributions based on Ubuntu such as Linux Mint, Zorin OS, Elementary OS are likely to work